It is a proven fact that the speed of the site is an important metric. TTFB or Time to First Byte is one part of the overall speed metric.

 I already talked about the Internet speed of the user.

-How fast the user’s browser parse the data it receives from the web server depends on the Internet.
+How fast the user’s browser parses the data it receives from the web server depends on the Internet.

-That’s why massive games or pages open better on WiFi than the mobile network.
+That’s why massive games or pages open better on WiFi than on the mobile network.

 How to Measure TTFB?

 There are several tools that you can use to measure the TTFB.

 Here, I am mentioning the few tools that you can use to measure the time of the first byte of your site.